The U.S. Postal Service is issuing the Go For Broke Soldiers commemorative postage stamp in 2021!

 Learn about the inspiring story behind these American soldiers from World War II.
 They served with distinction and honor despite the U.S. incarceration of their families, friends, and communities.

 This American Story

-When the world discovered that Japan was to blame for the 1941 Pearl Harbor attack, misguided outrage was directed against Americans of Japanese heritage.
-Two-thirds of them were American citizens, born and raised in the U.S. Whole families, mainly in west coast states, were forced into war detention camps, also called “internment camps.”
+When the world discovered that Japan was to blame for the 1941 attack on the island of Oahu, misguided outrage was directed against Americans of Japanese heritage.
+Two-thirds of them were American citizens, born and raised in the U.S. Whole families, mainly in west coast states, were forced into war detention camps, also euphemistically called “internment camps.”

 Overall, 120,000 were forced from their homes by President Franklin D. Roosevelt under his Executive Order 9066, enacted on February 19, 1942.
 Despite such harsh treatment, thousands enlisted from the camps.
 By war’s end, over 33,000 Japanese Americans enlisted in the U.S. military.
 They mainly served in segregated units made up of mostly Japanese Americans.
 A few did serve outside these units integrated into the U.S. Army and Navy, but they were the exception.
 Most served overseas, but many provided needed support for our military domestically, too